Blog Post

 Google PageSpeed Insights - the classic

-Figure 1: Screenshot Google PageSpeed Insights Tool – performance and metrics (mobile)
+Figure 1: Screenshot Google PageSpeed Insights Tool - Performance and Metrics (Mobile)

 The basic principle of PageSpeed Insights is based on the following metrics:

-Figure 2: Screenshot – Performance issues Google PageSpeed Insights (mobile)
+Figure 2: Screenshot - Performance Issues Google PageSpeed Insights (Mobile)

-The tool is suitable not only for web developers but also for website operators and SEO experts.
+The tool is not only suitable for web developers but also for website operators and SEO experts.

 The advantages of PageSpeed Insights